managing the on and off season as a musician

 Staying Productive

-• Keeping busy with teaching, whose busy season is November to May, partly because of the school calendar where people are off for the summer and resume in mid-autumn.
+• Keeping busy with teaching, whose busy season is November to May, partly because of the school calendar where people are off for the summer and resume in mid-autumn.Dennis recording vocals

 • Working on specific musical projects.
 Several of my albums were recorded in the winter, such as One Small Step, Not From Brooklyn, For Music Geeks Only, and Sketches.
 Having a specific task at hand, especially one that can be done at home such as composing or recording, can help the downtime pass more enjoyably and productively.
-This past winter, for example, I spent arranging the tunes for my Latin Jazz/Salsa/Afro-Cuban band Salsa Ithacana.
+This past winter, for example, I spent arranging the tunes for my Latin Jazz/Salsa/Afro-Cuban band Sunset Salsa.

-Personal Well-being Strategies
+Personal Well-Being Strategies

 • Keeping a regular exercise schedule, including jogs and hikes outdoors when it’s not too icy.